Math is Fun

 Triangles ABC and PQR are similar and have sides in the ratio x:y

-We can find the areas using the formula from Finding the area of a triangle that has no right angle.
+We can find the areas using this formula from Area of a Triangle:

 And we know the lengths of the triangles are in the ratio x:y